nikivanov/watney/README.md

 Once you connect to the hotspot, you can control it directly by going to https://192.168.4.1:5000, or connect it to a Wi-Fi hotspot by going to http://192.168.4.1 Once you specify your WiFi credentials, Watney will take some time to reboot.
 Once you hear the startup sound, you're good to go!

 Default SSH credentials for Watney are pi / watney5.
-Watney's mDNS name is watney.local.
+Watney's mDNS name is watney.local, so if your OS supports mDNS you can simply access it at https://watney.local:5000

 Watney's configuration can be found in ~/watney/rover.conf:
 * If you want to use different GPIO pins, you can specify them here